 Today’s featured reader is a 31-year-old project manager in Austin, TX.
 She shares her thoughts on paying off debt, being intentional about spending, and saving for a down payment.

 Readers have always loved and discussed the various money diaries that you see around the web -- but we thought a "personal money snapshot" might be better so we could see net worth, debt, income, regular bills and more.
 So in Dec.
 2018, we launched this series: the Personal Money Snapshot!

 If you’d like to fill out the form and be considered for a future personal money snapshot, please click here if you’d like to see the form and/or submit responses!
 You can also see a PDF of the questions if you want to review them ahead of time.

-	Meet this month’s featured reader, a CPA in Arizona who’s sharing her salary, net worth, and thoughts on her side gig and saving for retirement.
+Meet this month’s featured reader, a 29-year-old compliance officer in fintech who’s sharing her salary, net worth, and thoughts on student loans and changing careers.